The-OpenROAD-Project/bazel-orfs/README.md

 ## Tutorial

-This tutorial uses the `docker flow` to run the physical design flow with ORFS.
+This tutorial uses the Docker flow to run the Physical Design Flow with ORFS.
-Before starting, it is required to have available in your docker runtime a docker image with `OpenROAD-flow-scripts` installation.
+Before starting, it is required to have available in your Docker runtime a image with `OpenROAD-flow-scripts` installation.
 For more information, please refer to the [Requirements](#requirements) paragraph.

 ### Hello world